Cloud Grid Designer

 On the upper left of the top toolbar, you will find the Project menu.
 This appears as a button labeled project with a dropdown arrow on the right.
 Click the project menu button and you will find the following options:

 The New Project and the Create from Image options are used to create new projects.
-Use New Project to define the grid size, cell size and palette for a new project.
-Use Create from Image to create a project from a jpg or other image file.
+Use New Project to define the grid size, cell size/type and palette for a new project.
+Use Create from Image to create a project from a jpg, png or other image file.

 To change the color palette for your project, use the Palette option.
-This option also allows you to edit palettes and convert an existing drawing to different palette.
+This option also allows you to edit palettes and groups and convert an existing drawing to different palette.

-Your project grid diagram can also be downloaded to an image file with the Download option or printed with the Print option.
+Your project grid diagram can also be downloaded to an image file, PDF or Excel spreadsheet with the Download option, or printed with the Print option.

-To see the current project’s information, such as grid size, cell size and colors currently used, select the Project Info option.
+To see the current project’s information, such as grid size, cell size and colors currently used, select the Project Info option or click on the text on the upper left corner of the screen showing the title and size of the current project.

 To export and import your projects (and palette changes) to and from files on your local file system, use the Export and Import options at the bottom of the project menu.
 These can be used to make a backup file of your projects (and palette changes).